-After falling in love with Babo Botanicals as a brand, I slowing started trying out their other baby products, one of them being their diaper cream.
+After falling in love with Babo Botanicals as a brand, I slowly started trying out their other baby products, one of them being their diaper cream.
 Not surprisingly, I loved it.
 I don’t like to use any products on Lily when I change her diaper unless it looks like she might need it.
-If I start seeing any redness or irritation I will slather on the Babo diaper cream and by the next day the irritation will be gone.
+If I start seeing any redness or irritation I will slather on the Babo Botanicals diaper cream and by the next day, the irritation will be gone.

 It’s a pretty thick cream, which some people may not like, but I find that it just adds more protection.
 Because it’s natural it can also separate or get chunky in the bottle.
 But if you squish the container a few times before you apply it, then it becomes consistent and smooth.

 I could write a whole post just about how much I love Babo Botanicals!
 They actually just came out with a Sensitive Baby line that I am currently testing out and am planning on writing a post about, look out for that in the near future!

 4. Motherlove Diaper Balm or Coconut Oil